enviodev/docs/docs/HyperIndex/Troubleshoot/error-codes.md

 This section provides an exhaustive list of potential errors you could face while using Envio, along with explanations for each error.

-Below table indicates the different error categories and sub-categories:
+The below table indicates the different error categories and sub-categories:

 | Hundreds Digit of Error Code | Sub-category                     | Category                      |
 | ---------------------------- | -------------------------------- | ----------------------------- |